Tuesday, January 28, 2014

 Squad Explanation

 -- Originally, this blog entry was only about Careca's injury.
-I did not think simply replacing Serginho Chulapa or Roberto Dinamite with Careca would make an interesting blog entry.
-For example, Netherlands 1974, a team also widely considered to be another great World Cup team that failed to win the World Cup was also missing Gerrie Muhren and Jan van Beveren.
-However, their replacements, namely Wim Jansen and Jan Jongbloed lived up to the expectation.
-On the other hand, Serginho and Waldir Peres were considered the scapegoats of Brazil's failure in 1982.
-So it became historical significance to redo Brazil 1982 because Brazil actually had better alternatives than the team they had in 1982.
+However, we realized that simply replacing Serginho Chulapa or Roberto Dinamite with Careca might not be sufficient to create an engaging blog post.
+Drawing parallels to other great World Cup teams, such as the Netherlands in 1974, we see that missing key players does not always lead to failure.
+In the case of the Netherlands, the replacements, Wim Jansen and Jan Jongbloed, stepped up and performed admirably, fulfilling the team's expectations.
+However, in Brazil's case, Serginho and Waldir Peres were often viewed as the scapegoats for the team's failure in 1982, making it historical significance to redo the team.
+Brazil actually had better alternatives than the team they had in 1982.
 In another words, they could have been better.

 -- Brazil 1982 was a mythical team.
 I only wanted to alter it with the minimum changes.
-So I only wanted to address the two main problems of the actual team: the goalkeeper and the striker position.
-The three new players Careca, Emerson Leão and Reinaldo have been mentioned by many people long before I started this blog team.
+Specifically, I wanted to address the team's two main problem areas: the goalkeeper and the striker position.
+The inclusion of three new players, namely Careca, Emerson Leão, and Reinaldo, had been widely discussed and suggested by many even before I began writing the blog.
 Their inclusion were actually not too revolutionary.

 -- For your information, the winners of Bola de Prata winner in 1982 are as followed: Carlos, Leandro, Juninho Fonseca, Edinho, Wladimir, Batista, Biro-Biro, Pita, Zico, Lucio and Careca.